-- 1. Obtain a drop/add form from the Records Office and fill it out completely; - Have the academic advisor or counselor approve the change and sign the form; - 3.
-Have Veterans Affairs and Financial Aid approve the change by signing the form, if appropriate; - 4.
-Sign the form and return it to the Records Office for updating registration; and - 5.
-Take the form to the Cashier for validation, as well as tuition payment, if appropriate.
+- 1. Obtain a drop/add form from the Records Office and fill it out completely; - 2.
+Have the academic advisor or counselor approve the change and sign the form; - 3.
+Sign the form and return it to the Records Office for updating registration; - 4.
+Take the form to the Cashier for validation, as well as tuition payment, if appropriate; and - 5.
+Attend added class(es) immediately.
+Due to varied departmental attendance requirements, students may have exceeded the number of allowable absences.